cyclus/cyclus.github.com/source/user/input_specs/commodity.rst

 ``Commodity`` - Commodity Priority  (optional, may appear multiple times)
 ==========================================================================

-In |Cyclus|, a commodity is a fundemantal concept that defines how agents can interact.
+In |Cyclus|, a commodity is used to define how agents can interact.
 Commodities are simply used to define which resources a facility can request and/or offer.
 The list of commodities in a problem is defined exclusively by the commodities that are used in the definition of facility prototypes.

 The ``commodity`` input block is only used to indicate a non-default priority for a particular commodity in the dynamic resource exchange solution.